ghostsecurity/reaper/README.md

 # Reaper

-> :dragon: HERE BE DRAGONS!
+> :warning:
 > This is a work in progress.
 It's an experimental PoC and will likely change almost entirely over time.
-I'm currently working on it as a side-project to test out some ideas.

 <img width="75" align="right" src="frontend/src/assets/images/logo.png">

-Reaper is a reconnaissance and attack proxy, built to be a lightweight, API-focused equivalent to Burp Suite/ZAP etc. Imagine if your favourite attack proxy had a baby with your favourite API testing tool - that's our goal.
+Reaper is a reconnaissance and attack proxy, built to be a modern, lightweight, and efficient equivalent to Burp Suite/ZAP etc. This is an attack proxy with a heavy focus on automation, collaboration, and building universally distributable workflows.

 ![Reaper Screenshot](screenshot.png)

 ## Installation

-Eventually you can grab a binary from the releases page, or use your favourite package manager.
-For now, you'll need to build from source as described below...
+You can grab a binary from the [latest release](https://github.com/ghostsecurity/reaper/releases/latest), `chmod +x` it, and run it.
+Make sure you download the right binary for your OS and architecture.

+For a more permanent install, copy it into your `PATH`, e.g. `/usr/bin/reaper`.

+You will be able to install with your favourite package manager in time.

+If your architecture does not have a prebuilt binary in the latest release, you can build it yourself.
+See below.

+## Documentation

+For further documentation on configuration and usage, check out the [wiki](wiki).

 ## Building and Hacking Locally